phantomics/specops/README.md

 #(1537 10)
 ```

 In this case, the M68K `ADDI` operation is being used to add an immediate value of 10 to the register d1.
-The isntruction is expressed as the Lisp form `(:addi :b 10 :d1)`.
+The instruction is expressed as the Lisp form `(:addi :b 10 :d1)`.
 The output is rendered as a vector of 16-bit integers, since all M68K instructions are divided into 16-bit segments.
 Prior to the single `ADDI` instruction, the assembelr macro takes as its argument `*assembler-prototype-m68k*`, an assembler class instance expressing default properties for an M68K code assembler.
 Let's take a closer look at what was output.

 ```lisp
 * (write (assemble *assembler-prototype-m68k*